RelationalAI CLI

 Specifically:

-allows you to specify the schema of the imported data.
-If no schema string is specified,load-csv
+--schema | string | Specifies the schema of the imported data.
+If no schema string is specified, load-csv imports all data as strings. |

-Here are the contents of an example CSV file with four columns four-cols.csv:
+Here are the contents of an example CSV file with four columns four-cols.csv

 cocktail,quantity,price,date